🏔️ Free Colorado Landlord Forms

 The Colorado Eviction Process

-- Serve Proper Notice: 10-day for non-payment (standard), 10-day for lease violations, 3-day for substantial violations
+- Serve Proper Notice: 10-day for non-payment (standard), 10-day for lease violations, 3-day for substantial violations or criminal conduct

 - File FED Complaint: Submit to County Court with filing fee (~$98)